DakotaLMartinez/activerecord_associations/README.md

 If you need to change the name of the association to something that doesn't match an association that exists on the join model, then you need to specify the `source` option.

 An example of this would be our `User` - `Like` - `Tweet` example because there are 2 types of relationship between `User` and `Tweet`.
-One that's one-to-many ther other that's many-to-many.
+One that's one-to-many, the other that's many-to-many.
 We'd do this in ActiveRecord like so:

 ```rb
 class User < ActiveRecord::Base